Tibevilaqua/rubberhose/README.md

         Documentation/behavior/ws_behavior.txt : How the application behave, the scheduled processes, Importing data and Databases.

         Documentation/technologies/used_technologies.txt : All technologies/frameworks used in the system.

+        Documentation/backlog/features.txt : Features to be implemented in the system.